rockavoldy/odoo-one-click/README.md

     ```sh
     sudo chmod +x /usr/local/bin/odoo-one-click
     ```
-5. Done!, you can now use `odoo-one-click` command
+5. Restart your terminal, an Done!.
+You can now use `odoo-one-click` command

 ## Usage
 - If it is your first time using `odoo-one-click`, you need to run `init` command to setup your system